 Update, 13 June 2023: we have now produced this video presentation which explains how these requirements affect practices.

+Notwithstanding months of negotiations, the Government has imposed new contractual patient access requirements on practices through statutory Regulations which come into force on 15 May.
 The BMA believes that these requirements are not achievable for many practices with current resource and workforce, and that practices who attempt to achieve the requirements may do so at the expense of clinician wellbeing and patient safety.